Stephen Boyd: Early life

-Stephen Boyd was born on 4 July 1931 in Glengormley, County Antrim, in a house on the Doagh Road, Whitehouse.
-He was the youngest of nine siblings born to Irish-Canadian parents, James Alexander Millar and his wife Martha Boyd.
+Stephen Boyd was born on 4 July 1931 in Whitehouse, (Newtownabbey) County Antrim.
+He was the youngest of nine children born to Scots-Irish Canadian parents, James Alexander Millar and his wife Martha Boyd.
 At a very early age, William, or Billy as he was known, moved with the family to live in Glengormley.
-Boyd attended the local Public Elementary School and Ballyclare High School.
+Boyd was raised Presbyterian and attended the local primary school and Ballyclare High School.

-At the age of 14 Boyd quit school to work and earn money to help support his family.
-He eventually joined the Ulster Group Theatre where he learned the behind-the-scenes tasks of the theatre.
+At the age of 14, Boyd quit school to work and earn money to help support his family.
+He eventually joined the Ulster Group Theatre, where he learned the behind-the-scenes tasks of the theatre.
 He became well known in Belfast for his contributions as a gravel-voiced policeman on the Ulster Radio programme "The McCooeys", the story of a Belfast family written by Joseph Tomelty.